Ebazhanov/linkedin-skill-assessments-quizzes/machine-learning/machine-learning-quiz.md

 - [ ] unsupervised learning
 - [ ] algorithms

-Note: This one is pretty straight forward and a fundamental concept.
+**Explanation**: This one is pretty straight forward and a fundamental concept.
 [Source:](https://towardsdatascience.com/machine-learning-for-beginners-d247a9420dab)

 #### Q39.
 Why is it important for machine learning algorithms to have access to high-quality data?